gokdumano/anxiety/scenes/act1.md

 {{/if}}

 {{if window.HACK_REPLAY.a2_ending=="flight"}}
-b: Bize sempatik anti-kötü parti sahibini yumruklatacaklar!
+b: Bize sempatik anti-kötü parti sahibini yumruklatacak!
 {{/if}}

 {{if window.HACK_REPLAY.a3_ending=="jump"}}